-Guidelines for assessment practice IBDP:
+Guidelines for assessment practice IB DP/CP:

-All assessment is criterion-related; however, the DP uses distinct schemes and subject specific criteria.
+- All assessment is criterion-related; however, the DP and CP (BTEC) both use distinct schemes and subject specific criteria.
 The report card / transcript levels of the DP are out of 7, with grade boundaries set in both percentages and numeric to accommodate IB grade boundaries but also our grading software, Magister.
-The grade boundaries are evaluated on an annual basis to reflect changes to the IB grade awards and our own criteria based on results.
+The grade boundaries are evaluated on an annual basis to reflect changes to the IB grade awards and our own criteria based on results. - All internal assessment should be designed to be formative in nature for the student and summative where appropriate. - IB Diploma teachers should scaffold assessment tasks throughout the programme or adapt examination (end-of-course) criteria, so that students in the first year of study have access to the full range of assessment grades.

-- All internal assessment should be designed to be formative in nature for the student and summative where appropriate. - IB Diploma teachers should scaffold assessment tasks throughout the programme or adapt examination (end-of-course) criteria, so that students in the first year of study have access to the full range of assessment grades. - For the Diploma, assessed work may vary in its purpose and teachers are expected to use the full range of assessment activities.
+- For the Diploma, assessed work may vary in its purpose and teachers are expected to use the full range of assessment activities.
 Teachers must inform students which criteria will be used to evaluate their work, both for internal assessment (IA) and external examination.
 Teachers must explain what is required for students to fulfil the criteria for any particular piece of assessed work. - Feedback to students should be prompt, specific and supportive. - Grading is undertaken positively and consistently in relation to clear subject criteria.
 Teachers look for evidence of what students know and understand.
 Teachers always reward alternative but equally valid answers that contain coherent ideas which are relevant to the question. - When using criterion-related assessment, student answers are placed where the majority of descriptors correspond to the student's work.
 If the descriptors include many strands of an objective and student performance is at a high level on most of the strands but not all them, teachers adopt a "best-fit" model. - If a teacher suspects that a student is guilty of malpractice, he/she should not award a level of achievement and refer to the school's Academic Honesty Policy for further guidance.
 In line with the IB's policy and practice, the determining difference between these two possibilities will be one of intent.
-In serious or contested circumstances, the IBDP Team Leader will decide the outcome of the case in conjunction with the School Principal.
+In serious or contested circumstances, the IBDP Team Leader will decide the outcome of the case in conjunction with the School Principal. - For the Career-Related programme, assessment is intended to support curricular goals and to encourage appropriate student learning - BTEC assessments will be internally moderated by subject teachers with external moderation being conducted routinely by BTEC representatives. - For IB DP subjects undertaken as part of the IB CP the assessment guidelines and protocols for the IB DP programme will be followed. - IB CP learners are asked to authenticate the evidence that they provide for assessments by signing a declaration stating that it is their own work at the point of submission.